How to Have Your Vote Count While at College

 An absentee ballot, or a “vote by mail” ballot is an option for those who aren’t or don’t want to register to vote in Jacksonville.
 The vote by mail ballot allows voters to receive their ballot by mail instead of having to go to the polls and vote in person.
 There is a deadline to request an absentee ballot, so this is an option for anyone looking to take care of their vote ahead of time.

 The deadline to request the ballot be mailed to you is no later than 5 pm on the 6th day before the election, and the ballot must be received back no later than 7 pm on Election day, or else the vote won’t count!
 We did hear of many college students whose absentee ballots did not get counted in the last Presidential election.
 We do not recommend waiting too long to request an absentee ballot and mail it back.
 Absentee ballots can be requested on the county Supervisor of Elections website, in writing, by telephone, or in-person to the Supervisor of Elections.

 Early voting is also an option for college students.
 Florida Atlantic University is one of several early voting locations.
 FAU makes it easy for students to engage in the early voting process.
 Early voting is accessible at the Housing and Residential Education building.
 This allows students to have a very convenient place to vote.

-Many counties open up early voting locations so if your student will be home during this period of time, they can cast their vote there.
+Many counties open up early voting locations so if your students will be home during this period of time, they can cast their votes there.
 For students registered in Palm Beach County, there are several early voting sites:

 - Florida Atlantic University